Regilios/Java_Pet/README.md

 # University pet-project

-App updated with Spring JDBC and PostgreSQL.
-DAO layer was created with own Row Mappers
+Updating the project with a service layer

-The program features updates:
+Current updates:
-- working with real database
-- add H2 database for tests

-Stack updated:
-- PostgreSQL, H2
-- Spring JDBC
-- Test jdbc
+- A service layer with basic business logic has been added
+- Tests for the service layer have been added
+- Unique application characteristics have been added for the service layer to change the program for a specific user